awdem/Takeaway/takeaway_design.md

 # > So that I can verify that my order is correct
 # > I would like to see an itemised receipt with a grand total.

-# 1 - creates an order, and adds dishes to it
+# 1 - allows customer to check on current order with total of prices
 customer = Customer.new("010000000001")
 dish1 = Dish.new("name1", "price1")
 dish2 = Dish.new("name2", "price2")